 All right.

-I want to uh welcome to the show.
+I want to welcome to the show.

-Uh we brought up the issue of what's going on out in Utah.
+We brought up the issue of what's going on out in Utah.

-I think it also impacts a little bit Nevada and impacts a little bit Arizona, but certainly Utah more than anything else, and that is the candidacy, third party candidacy of Evan McMillan who is running out there.
+I think it also impacts a little bit Nevada and impacts a little bit Arizona, but certainly Utah more than anything else, and that is the candidacy, third-party candidacy of Evan McMillan, who is running out there.

-And uh for whatever reason the Never Trumper people have decided they want to play spoiler, and if it means taking away the six electoral votes of Utah to prevent Donald Trump from being president, knowing it's it's literally threading a needle for any Republican to ever win the White House.
+And if it means taking away the six electoral votes of Utah to prevent Donald Trump from being president, knowing it's literally threading a needle for any Republican to ever win the White House, it's kind of pretty sad that some people would go to these lengths to do that.

-Uh, welcome both of you back to the program.
+And Senator Orrin Hatch, welcome both of you back to the program.

-Well, glad to be with you with you.
+Well, glad to be with you.

 They're only doing this to help Hillary and prevent Trump from winning.